 Vietnam has some of the Best Street Food

-They say that Vietnam has some of the best street food as well as pastries, desserts and restaurants, so I was here to find out if that is true!
+They say that Vietnam has some of the best street food as well as pastries, desserts, and restaurants, so I was here to find out if that is true!
 Fortunately for tourists, I think visitors come to Vietnam primarily for the food – as it really is delicious!
 Each region of Vietnam has a specific cuisine or specialty that is typically only found in their region.
 And Ho Chi Minh City is no different.
 The North, Central, and Southern regions are where the most differences among Vietnamese foods can be found and you will find out why in the next paragraph.

 French Colonization of Vietnam

 Vietnamese people are not typically dessert lovers as they don’t tend to have a sweet tooth, but since the invasion of the French during Vietnam’s Colonial Period, many changes evolved through Vietnam.
-Since most desserts in Vietnam became popular when the French took over the region during this period, it is only fitting we have a quick history lesson.
+Since most Vietnam desserts became popular when the French took over the region during this period, it is only fitting we have a quick history lesson.

 French Colonialism started in the late 1880s and lasted for more than sixty years.
 The French thought it was a good idea to “divide and rule” the country, so they split it into three regions (North, South, Central).
 Each region was responsible for contributing a profit to drive the French colonization.
 One of the things that the French did during their time in Vietnam was insisting on eating their desserts after dinner.
 The Vietnamese obliged to this “sweet” request and adapted this habit even after the French were gone.

-Vietnamese Desserts and Sweets
+Vietnam Desserts and Sweets

 There are many different types of Vietnam desserts.
 The word “chè” is what the Vietnamese call anything that is sweet, typically in the form of a drink or puddings.
 As you move further along in this article, I will go into more detail about some other types of Vietnamese desserts.
-Fresh fruits, vegetables, beans (sweet mung beans are popular), rice, and tapioca powder are very common ingredients in many Vietnamese desserts and snacks.
+Fresh fruits, vegetables, beans (sweet mung beans are popular), rice, and tapioca powder are very common ingredients in many Vietnamese desserts and Vietnam snacks.
 In the USA, beans are about the last thing I would think of to put into a dessert!

 But depending on your mood, the Vietnamese offer cold and hot desserts.
-The most popular desserts, though, are made from the freshest ingredients that are native to the region of Vietnam that you are in.
+The most popular Vietnamese desserts, though, are made from the freshest ingredients that are native to the region of Vietnam that you are in.
 So keep reading to find out more about the origin of different Vietnam desserts or sweets, their textures, and a few recipes on how to create your own at home.

 - Bánh Trung Thu (Mooncakes)

-Bánh bo (simple cake)
+Vietnamese Snack: Bánh bo (simple cake)